simonemargio/CompagniaAerea/README.md

 The use of list lists can be seen as an inefficient implementation considering the little radical change in the cities and flights already present.
 We can therefore fall into the error of constructing the graph using an array.

-This enjoys completely constant access to every node of the city, but this would imply the construction of a structure for a one-to-one mapping between the array index and the name of the city to which the index refers .
-It also adds possible wastage or poor memory management in the event of erasing and / or inserting cities and arcs, with possible reallocations and addition of other structures to reorder the information.
+This enjoys completely constant access to every node of the city, but this would imply the construction of a structure for a one-to-one mapping between the array index and the name of the city to which the index refers.
+It also adds possible wastage or poor memory management in the event of erasing and/or inserting cities and arcs, with possible reallocations and the addition of other structures to reorder the information.

 Lists of lists allow, instead, to have a completely balanced structure and at the same time built to ensure maximum integrity.
 Most of the operations that work on worst-case lists have complexity *O(n)*, considering a population of twenty cities, the cost can be entirely acceptable.